Tube man: History

 On February 13, 2001, Gazit and Dranger were awarded U.S. Patent No. 6,186,857 for "Apparatus and Method for Providing Inflated Undulating Figures", with Gazit's company "Air Dimensional Design" listed as the assignee and the two hired artists as inventors.
 Gazit licensed the patent to select companies and pursued copyright infringement cases against unlicensed sellers.
 Because Gazit's patent specified the tube man's two legs, single-leg models became widespread.
 Gazit still officially licenses companies including Look Our Way, which sells the products as "Air Dancers" as well as the agricultural variation called "Air Rangers", which are customized with certain colors and an angry face.

 Agriculture

 In the agricultural industry, tube men have been placed in fields as alternatives to scarecrows.
 From 2012 to 2014, researchers from Michigan State University and Cornell University studied the inflatable tube man's effectiveness in deterring birds from fruit fields in a project funded by the United States Department of Agriculture.
 A blueberry farmer in Michigan said "The birds just stay away from that dancing guy.
 They want nothing to do with him."
 Homeowners in Lynn, Massachusetts have used them to deter geese.

 Legality

-Many municipalities have prohibited tube men and similar inflatable advertising figures due to their visual ugliness and negative automotive safety effects due to distracting drivers from the road.
-These include including small to mid-sized municipalities across, for example, Connecticut and Massachusetts, as well as large cities like Houston, Texas.
+Many municipalities have prohibited tube men and similar inflatable advertising figures due to perceived visual ugliness and risk of distracting drivers from the road.
+These include small to mid-sized municipalities across, for example, Connecticut and Massachusetts, as well as large cities like Houston, Texas.
 In 2014, the Inflatable Advertising Dealer’s Association was reportedly unaware how many bans existed.